django-nonrel/docs/porting.rst

 JOINs
 -----
-* only some simple cases may be emulated (through django-dbindexer_))
+* only some simple cases may be emulated (through django-dbindexer_)
-* this results in ManyToMany fields and lookups that span relationships being unavailable (TODO: Anything more?)
+* this results in ManyToMany fields and lookups that span relationships being unavailable
 * use ListFields and EmbeddedModelFields to model your data instead

+..
+TODO: Are there any more things not working due to lack of joins?

 Indexes
 --------